Participation at SRCCON:POWER

 At SRCCON events, session facilitators regularly make up more than a third of attendees.
 All of our sessions are peer-led by conference attendees.

 We think SRCCON events are best when there’s a mix of new folks and veterans.
 And we want new folks to feel able to participate in whatever ways interest you.
-There’s a spot on the form to ask for more information if you’re interested in attending but not quite sure how you want to participate.
 In reviewing forms, we’ll aim to have a healthy mix of newcomers and returning SRCCON participants.
 So SRCCON alums, you can put your name in without worrying that you’re taking a new attendee’s spot.

 Financial & Family Assistance

-We have a limited number of travel scholarships available to help people who wouldn’t otherwise be able to attend.
-To apply for a scholarship to SRCCON:POWER, just let us know on the call for participation form.
+We allocated a limited number of travel scholarships available to help people who wouldn’t otherwise be able to attend.

 In addition to financial assistance, we know that making sure you have coverage for your children is important, so we also offer attendees free childcare run by providers we’ve trusted with our own kids for years.
 We’ll have more details about that soon, and there’s also a question on the form to let us know you’d like all the info about childcare.